splace/angle/README.md

 # angle

+an Angle type.

+encoded as an unsigned integer with its whole range representing one revolution, creating a 'modulus arithmetic' type, the zero so being transparent in the problem-space. only up to 1 revolution can be represented, higher/lower vales are automatically converted to the same angle within one revolution. so there is no way to represent multi-turn angles in a single value.

+this modulus behaviour occurs fundamentally, so this type doesn't require/have its own maths operators.

-an Angle type.  (potentially a pattern for other similar.)
+potentially a pattern for other similar problem-space types.

 Overview/docs: [![GoDoc](https://godoc.org/github.com/splace/angle?status.svg)](https://godoc.org/github.com/splace/angle)